 Eligibility for service is determined by the Disabled Students Programs and Services (DSP&S) Director, Counselors, or LD Specialists and is based in part on the professional documentation provided by the student.

 Alternate media (including e-text, Braille, and/or large print) must be requested each semester needed

 The following steps must be following when placing alternate media requests:

 Student shall pick up an “Alternate Media Request” form for each title needed in an alternative format.
-The form can be picked up at the Alternate Media office (FACE-13).
+The form can be picked up at the Alternate Media office (CSS-10).

 If information is needed to complete the Alternate Media Request form, the student should meet with the Bakersfield College Bookstore Manager.
 The manager will provide the textbook information that is available, starting one week after early registration begins.
 Information not available through the Bookstore should be requested directly from an instructor using the Alternate Media Information Request form.
 The student must provide the following information from the student’s schedule:

 The student shall then return a completed Alternate Media request form for each title requested to the Alternate Media office.
 Please note: it is the student’s responsibility to obtain, complete and submit their Alternate Media Request forms at the earliest possible date to ensure receipt of alternate media in a timely manner.

 Students requesting alternate media must own a physical copy of the textbook or other course material, or obtain said materials, and provide proof of purchase before the alternate media will be released to them.

 If the textbook owned by the student is a used copy with markings in it, but is required to be scanned in the process of providing alternate media, it will be scanned as-is with no extra editing by Alternate Media staff.

 Requests for alternate media will be considered on a case-by-case basis.
 Once a request is made, preference will be given to the format specified by the student.
 However, the recommendation of DSPS professionals will be used in determining the specific media format for each academic course.